novotnyllc/MSBuildSdkExtras/README.md

 </Project>
 ```

 If you are using MsBuild.Sdk.Extras version 2 or above, use .NET Core 3 Preview to compile.
 You can still target previous versions of .Net Core.
-In this case install the .NET Core 3 preiew and add the following to your `global.json` file:
+In this case install the .NET Core 3 preview and add the following to your `global.json` file:

 ```json
 {